NotHunter101/ExtraRolesAmongUs/README.md

 ### Show Joker
 *Default: 0*<br/>
-If this setting is enabled, The Jokers's name will be lit up gray for everyone.
+If this setting is enabled, The Jokers's name will be lit up grey for everyone.
 If it isn't, it will only be lit for themselves.

 ### Joker Can Die To Officer
 *Default: 1*<br/>